Stoichkov (Spanish footballer)

-Juan Diego Molina Martínez (born 5 November 1993), commonly known as Stoichkov, is a Spanish professional footballer who plays for club Deportivo de La Coruña, on loan from Granada CF. Mainly an attacking midfielder, he can also play as a winger or a forward.
+Juan Diego Molina Martínez (born 5 November 1993), commonly known as Stoichkov, is a Spanish professional footballer who plays for Malaysia Super League club Johor Darul Ta'zim.
+Mainly an attacking midfielder, he can also play as a winger or a forward.

 He made over 170 Segunda División appearances and scored over 60 goals for Mallorca, Alcorcón, Sabadell and Eibar, having played at lower levels until nearly aged 25.

 Career

 Early career

 Born in San Roque, Cádiz, Andalusia, Stoichkov received his nickname after FC Barcelona's 1990s forward Hristo Stoichkov.
 His father, who met the Bulgarian international while working at a bar in Barcelona, wanted to legally name his son Stoichkov; this decision was vetoed by his mother.

 Stoichkov finished his formation with RCD Espanyol, also in the Catalan capital.
 On 20 July 2012, he joined Segunda División B side CP Cacereño, but spent the vast majority of his spell with the reserves.

 On 5 September 2013, Stoichkov signed for Tercera División side CD San Roque, club he already represented as a youth.
 Ahead of the 2014–15 campaign, he moved abroad for the first time in his career and joined Gibraltarian side Europa FC, playing in the UEFA Europa League qualifying stages before rejoining San Roque in December 2014.

 On 28 January 2016, Stoichkov moved to Real Balompédica Linense in the third level.
 He immediately became a starter for the side, and scored ten goals for them in the 2017–18 campaign.